CZ-NIC/jetconf/docs/architecture.rst

 system, which enables to specify fine-grained access permissions to particular data resources.

-The NACM data can only be edited by privileged users in startup configuration.
+The NACM_ data can only be edited by privileged users in startup :ref:`configuration`.

 Jetconf Server Loop
 ===================